hugocampos94/Top-Ten-Covid-Cases/README.md

 # Top-Ten-Covid-Cases
-Top 10 Covid Cases App
+This is an ASP.NET MVC Core 3.0 App that displays the Top 10 COVID 19 cases per region and per province.